 Knife in the Weapons Act

-(2) Paragraph 1 does not apply to
+(2) Paragraph 1 does not apply

-- transport in a locked container,
+2. for carrying in a locked container,

 Further regulations remain unaffected.